richmahn/en_tn/jon/front/intro.md

 #### What is the Book of Jonah about? ####

-The Book of Jonah is a narrative about the prophet.
-Its purpose is to show that Yahweh wants to include the Gentiles in his mercy and grace.
-It presents the Ninevites' willingness to repent of their sin and to call out to Yahweh for mercy.
-(See: [[rc://en/tw/dict/bible/kt/mercy]], [[rc://en/tw/dict/bible/kt/grace]], [[rc://en/tw/dict/bible/kt/repent]] and [[rc://en/tw/dict/bible/kt/sin]])
+This book is a narrative about the prophet Jonah.
+The purpose of this book is to tell how God showed mercy and grace to Gentiles.
+It also tells how the Ninevites were willing to repent and to call out to Yahweh for mercy.
+(See: [[rc://en/tw/dict/bible/kt/mercy]], [[rc://en/tw/dict/bible/kt/grace]], and [[rc://en/tw/dict/bible/kt/repent]])

-Jonah was given a mission to warn the people of Nineveh and call them to repentance.
-As a loyal Israelite, Jonah refused the mission and ran away.
+God sent Jonah to warn the people of Nineveh that he was about to punish them.
+God said that if they would repent he would not harm them.
+However, Jonah was an Israeite and he did not want God to forgive the Ninevites.
+So, he tried to sail away in the opposite direction instead of doing what God told him to do.
+But, God stopped him by sending a large fish to swallow him.

-In the final part of the book, it becomes clear that Jonah had no wish for the Ninevites to repent, because they were Israel's enemies.
-As a result, God teaches him a lesson about his love for all human beings, not just the Israelites.
+Eventually, Jonah repented and went to warn the Ninevites.
+As a result, God taught him a lesson about his love for all human beings, not just the Israelites.

 #### How should the title of this book be translated? ####

-Translators may decide to translate this traditional title "The Book of Jonah" in a way that is more clear to the readers.
+Translators may decide to translate this traditional title "The Book of Jonah" in a way that is clearer to the readers.
 They may decide to call it, "The Book about Jonah."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Jonah? ####

 The author of the Book of Jonah is unknown.
-The prophet Jonah lived in the northern kingdom of Israel in the 8th century BC, during the reign of King Jeroboam II.
+The prophet Jonah lived in the northern kingdom of Israel.
+He prophecied sometime between 800-750 B.C., during the reign of King Jeroboam II.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What was the nation of Assyria? ####

 During the time of Jonah, Assyria was the most powerful kingdom in the ancient Near East.
 It was known for its cruelty to its enemies.
-Eventually, God punished Assyria for its sin.
+Eventually, God punished the Assyrians for the wicked things they did.

 #### Did Assyria convert to Judaism? ####

-While it is possible that the Assyrians came to worship Yahweh alone, it is likely that they continued to worship other gods.
+Some scholars think that the Assyrians started worshipping Yahweh alone.
+However, most scholars think they continued to worship other false gods.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])